SteinarLaenen/Thesis_directed_graph_clustering_using_Hermitians/code/readme.txt

 All package requirements are listed in the requirements.txt file.

-This folder contains all the code needed to reproduce the results of Steinar Laenens AI MSc thesis "Clustering Directed Graphs Using Hermitian Laplacians"
+This folder contains all the code needed to reproduce the results of Steinar Laenens AI MSc thesis "Clustering Directed Graphs Using Hermitian Laplacians" - Can be found here: https://project-archive.inf.ed.ac.uk/msc/20193694/msc_proj.pdf

 There are two folders containing all the files.
 One is the theory folder, which contains some simple scripts to run theory experiments on.